vectordotdev/vector/rfcs/2021-10-14-9477-buffer-improvements.md

   would live.
 - [ ] Create a new buffer builder that would allow us to do the aforementioned chained buffering.
 - [ ] Refactor the buffer configuration code so that it can be parsed both in the old and new style.
+- [ ] Rewrite the existing disk buffer implementation to the new append-only design.
-- [ ] Rewrite the existing in-memory and disk buffer implementations so they can be wrapped by the aforementioned sender/receiver types.
+- [ ] Rewrite the existing in-memory implementations so it can be wrapped by the aforementioned sender/receiver types.
 - [ ] Update the topology builder code to understand and use the new-style buffer configuration.
 - [ ] Write the first external buffer implementation.